MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

   1. Select **Knowledge** in **Agent experience**.
 The **Knowledge** page appears.

   2. In the **Record types** section, select **Manage**.
       1. On the **Record Types** page, add and configure the record types for which you want to turn on knowledge management.
 More information: [Configure knowledge search control on the app side pane for an entity record (preview)](/customer-service/configure-knowledge-search-control-productivity-pane).
 By default, knowledge management is enabled for **Case** and **Conversation** record types.
+The ability to set up knowledge search control for app side pane is available only in the Customer Service admin center (preview) app.
   3. In the **General Settings** section, select **Manage**.
 The **General Settings** page appears.
       1. In the **Search results display count** section, select the display count from the dropdown.
 This option is only available for app side pane knowledge base search control, and standalone knowledge base search control in single session and multisession apps.
       1. In the **Feedback** section, set the **Enable feedback** toggle to Yes.
 To learn more about how users use this option, see [Submit ratings and feedback for knowledge articles](search-knowledge-articles-csh.md#submit-ratings-and-feedback-for-knowledge-articles).